alysiawon/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+By utilizing the Pivot Table and graphing functions, I was able to visualize campaign outcomes (successful, failed, and canceled) based on launch dates.

 ### Analysis of Outcomes Based on Goals

+With Excel functions, I created a table and graph to showcase the number and percentage of campaign outcomes based on goal dollar amount ranges.

 ### Challenges and Difficulties Encountered